khalid-hussain/IIUM-Thesis-LaTeX-Class/README.md

 The project comes with a makefile.
 Edit `pandoc-source.md` and run:

+- Set up variables in `iiumthesis-config.tex`.
+- Compile all frontmatter by running `compile.sh` in `frontmatter` directory.
 - `make pdf` Creates the resultant PDF file entitled `thesis.pdf`.
 - `make clean` Cleans working LaTeX files.
 Useful for development or once you've finalized ouput.